PlanBase/PdfLayoutManager/README.md

 A sample PDF named `test.pdf` shows up in the root folder of this project when you run `mvn test`.

 A jar file can be built with `mvn clean package` and ends up in the `target/` sub-folder.
 Or type `mvn clean install` to build and install into your local maven repository.

+# To Do
+* Add @JvmField to companion values.
+* Add tests for new funcs in RenderTarget